wp-plugins/mailcwp/readme.txt

 * First release

 == Upgrade Notice ==

+= 1.92 =
+Add support for SMTP - optionally send mail via SMTP Add support for timezone setting on each account.
+Improve handling of expired sessions - automatically display WordPress login for expires sessions

 = 1.91 =
 Fix for emzpng (and other file formats) causing attachment processing to fail.